oyvindeh/ucss/README.md

 ```
 $ ucss --help
-Check if CSS selectors matches anything in given HTML.
 Usage: ucss [OPTION]...

 Options:
   --help            This help text.
   --html, -h        HTML to load.
   --css, -c         CSS to load.
-  --spec, -s        Spec file to use.                                         [default: true]
+  --config, -g      Config file to use.                                       [default: true]
   --used, -u        Show numbers on used rules, in addition to unused rules.  [default: false]
   --nosummary, -n   Output summary.                                           [default: false]
   --duplicates, -d  Show duplicates.                                          [default: false]

-Either a spec file, or HTML and CSS files are required.
+Either a config file, or HTML and CSS files are required.
+If no arguments are specified, uCSS will look for a ucss.json file in the current directory.
 ```

-For examples on writing a spec file, please see the examples folder.
+For examples on writing a config file, please see the examples folder.

 ### Usage (as library)